DEGREES

 Professor of Sacred Scripture and Theology (Ph.D., Fuller Theological Seminary)

 Michael Barber is a regular participant in leading scholarly conversations about the study of the Bible.
-His books include The Historical Jesus and the Temple: Memory, Methodology, and the Gospel of Matthew (Cambridge University Press, forthcoming, with a Foreword by Dale C. Allison, Jr.) and Paul, A New Covenant Jew: Rethinking Pauline Theology, with Brant Pitre and John Kincaid (Eerdmans, 2019).
+His books include The Historical Jesus and the Temple: Memory, Methodology, and the Gospel of Matthew (Cambridge University Press, 2023, with a Foreword by Dale C. Allison, Jr.) and Paul, A New Covenant Jew: Rethinking Pauline Theology, with Brant Pitre and John Kincaid (Eerdmans, 2019).
 His articles have appeared in academic journals such as Journal of Biblical Literature, Journal for the Study of Paul and His Letters, Journal for the Study of the Historical Jesus, and Religious Studies Review.
 You can read more about his work on Academia.edu.

 Israel McGrew

-Assistant Professor of Sacred Scripture (Ph.D., Marquette)
+Assistant Professor of Sacred Scripture (Ph.D., Marquette University)

 Israel McGrew brings a love for Catholic theology to the historical and literary study of the Hebrew Bible.
 In his new post at the Augustine Institute, he will be teaching Salvation History and exegetic courses on various books of the Old Testament.
 His article “‘What is Enosh?’: The Anthropological Contributions of Job 7:17–18 through Allusion and Intertextuality,” appeared in Catholic Biblical Quarterly in 2022 and won him the “Emerging Scholar” award by the Catholic Biblical Association.
 He is currently writing a book titled, The Riddle of Job: Parabolic Argumentation in the Book of Job.